Courseiva

 Variation 2.
 You need to store billions of small telemetry data entries (each ~100 bytes) from IoT devices.
 The data is written once and rarely updated.
 You need to run analytical queries on the last 30 days of data daily.
 The queries scan large ranges of data by timestamp and require sub-second response times.
 You need the lowest storage cost while meeting query latency requirements.
 Which Azure Storage solution should you use?

-Why D: Option D is correct because Azure Blob Storage with the cool access tier provides the lowest storage cost for data that is written once and rarely accessed, while Azure Data Lake Storage Gen2 enables hierarchical namespace and POSIX-like access, allowing efficient analytical queries on large timestamp-ranged data with sub-second response times via partitioning and parallel processing.
+Why A: Azure Blob Storage with the hot access tier is suitable for data that is accessed frequently (daily queries on the last 30 days), providing lower transaction costs compared to the cool tier for active data.
+Azure Data Lake Storage Gen2, built on Blob Storage, enables hierarchical namespace and POSIX-like access, allowing efficient analytical queries on large timestamp-ranged data with sub-second response times via partitioning and parallel processing, meeting the performance and scalability requirements at a cost-effective price point for the storage of billions of small entries.

 This AZ-204 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the AZ-204 exam.